-Police investigating possible rape of South Central student
+UPDATED: Police investigating possible rape of South Central student

+(ORIGINAL POST) GREENWICH — The Huron County Sheriff’s Office is investigating a report about a possible rape involving South Central Elementary/Middle School students.

 At 3:52 p.m.
-Thursday, the sheriff’s office received a report of a rape at the elementary/junior high building, 3291 Greenwich Angling Road, Greenwich.
+Thursday, the sheriff’s office received a report of a rape from the elementary/junior high building, 3291 Greenwich Angling Road, Greenwich.

 Multiple phone calls were made to Huron County Sheriff Todd Corbin and his office.
 Neither Corbin nor anyone from his office has returned a call seeking comment.